ot4i/app-connect-templates/resources/markdown/Add a member to a group in Google Groups when a new subscriber is added to a list in MailChimp_instructions.md

    - [HTTP](https://www.ibm.com/docs/en/app-connect/containers_cd?topic=apps-http)
 3. To start the flow, in the banner, click **Start flow**.

-Ensure that the following template flows are running before starting this flow: </br>
+Ensure that the following template flows are running before starting this flow:
-    a.
-Add a subscriber to a specific list in MailChimp </br>
+1. Add a subscriber to a specific list in MailChimp </br>
-    b.
-Send a notification message via Gmail to a specific group in Google Groups
+2. Send a notification message via Gmail to a specific group in Google Groups

 Use this template to add a member to a specific group in Google Groups when a new subscriber is added to a list in MailChimp.
 An HTTP method is invoked with a URL request to run the ‘Send a notification message via Gmail to a specific group in Google Groups’ flow.